 - If the flat in a housing society is locked at all times and the landlord stays elsewhere and pays the entire society maintenance charges without any discount, then non-occupancy charges are not levied.
 While some people may dispute this, an easier way is to ask your parents to shift in the property until you are away.

-- As per bye-laws non-occupancy charges won’t be levied if the property is being occupied by the owner’s blood relatives like parents or siblings.
+- As per bye-laws, non-occupancy charges won’t be levied if the property is being occupied by the owner’s family members such as husband, wife, father, mother, son-in-law, daughter-in-law, grandson, granddaughter, etc.

 What are service charges?

-When investing in Indian properties, NRIs should be aware of their rights, understand how non-occupancy charges are calculated and maintain transparent communication with the housing society.
+When investing in Indian properties, NRIs should be aware of their rights, understand how non-occupancy charges are calculated, and maintain transparent communication with the housing society.
 NRIs owning a property in India have to necessarily pay non-occupancy charges if the property is on rent or locked.
-This can be avoided only if the NRI property owner’s blood relative stay in the house.
+This can be avoided only if the NRI property owner’s blood relative stays in the house.

 Should non-occupancy charges be collected after society formation or wait until developer exits the project?